 Aqua Africa has donated school bags to students in the schools served by Future Stars.

-Aqua Africa has sponsored several events in partnership with Trashy Bags and has donated over 5,000 of their school bags to school children around Accra.
+Aqua Africa has sponsored several events in partnership with Trashy Bags Africa and has donated over 5,000 of their school bags to school children around Ghana.

 As keen rugby supporters, Aqua Africa has supported grassroots rugby, Accra Rugby FC and Ghana National Rugby Team through sponsorship for players to attend tournaments, the provision of boots, kit and training equipment.